kuwala/eddyapp/DEVLOG.md

+# Dev log for eddyap 2

+Looks like I got to fix things up.
+Fix the windows

-# Dev log for eddyapp
+# Dev log for eddyapp 1

 Installing and configuring the web dev tools.